-- (1) Unless determined by a resolution at the annual general meeting, up to 10 ordinary members of the Committee may be elected to hold office for the next year.
-The committee may at its' discretion structure the committee to have up to 8 specific coordinating or managerial positions in lieu of ordinary members; - (2) A single election may be held to fill ordinary member positions.
-Separate elections will be held for any specific positions and if more than one member is nominated a ballot must be held in accordance with rule 54; - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54.
+- (1) The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year. - (2) A single election may be held to fill all of those positions. - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54.